RMLio/prov4itdata-web-app/docs/REPORT.md

 In PROV4ITDaTa, the original Web service data is transformed into well-defined [RDF] knowledge graphs.
-As such, the resulting data have a clear context and meaning by using established semantic ontologies, and the original data is made interoperabel.
+As such, the resulting data have a clear context and meaning by using established semantic ontologies, and the original data is made interoperable.

 Instead of relying on a hard-coded system to generate the RDF knowledge graph, we make use of the [RDF Mapping Language][RML-spec]: